AZBrandCanada/Rust-Encrypted-Dns-Server-DOT-DOH-53/README.md

 ### Iterative Root Recursion
 * **Autonomous Resolution**: Queries authoritative nameservers iteratively starting from the 13 IANA root nameserver clusters (`a.root-servers.net` through `m.root-servers.net`).
-* **Bailiwick & Referral Verification**: Strict hierarchy and bailiwick boundaries ensure out-of-bailiwick glue records cannot poison delegations or hijack ancestor zones.
+* **Strict Answer & Redirection QNAME Matching**: Positively matched answers, CNAME aliases, and DNAME redirections must belong to the exact queried name (`r.name() == name`).
+Out-of-bailiwick or mismatched records in the answer section are rejected, blocking cross-domain response injection and cache poisoning.
+* **Full DNAME Redirection Support (RFC 6672)**: Detects delegation name (`DNAME`, Type 39) records, performs canonical suffix replacement (`dname_substitute`), iteratively resolves the redirected target domain, and merges answers seamlessly.
+* **Dual-Stack Nameserver Resolution**: If upstream delegation glue is omitted, the recursor iteratively resolves both `A` and `AAAA` records for authoritative nameservers to maintain full connectivity with IPv6-only authoritative hosts.
+* **Referral Coherence & Bailiwick Verification**: Validates delegation hierarchy and bailiwick boundaries.
+Enforces NS owner coherence across referral authority sections; mixed or conflicting delegation owners abort the step as `NoProgress`.
 * **Parallel Nameserver Racing**: Queries upstream authoritative servers in batches of 3 concurrently, taking the fastest valid response to eliminate tail latencies from unresponsive servers.
-* **Automatic TCP Fallback**: Detects truncation flags (`TC=1`) from upstream authoritative servers and automatically re-queries over length-prefixed TCP.
+* **Whole-Transaction TCP Timeout (Anti-Slowloris)**: Connect, write, 2-byte frame-length read, and full payload read operations are collectively wrapped in a unified `timeout(TCP_TIMEOUT, ...)` block (2500ms) to eliminate resource starvation from stalling authoritative servers.
 * **Buffer Clamping (DNS Flag Day Compliance)**: Requests 1232-byte EDNS0 payload limits to avoid IP packet fragmentation over the public internet.
-Responses larger than the negotiated buffer automatically fall back to TCP.
+Truncated responses (`TC=1`) or responses larger than the buffer automatically retry over TCP.
-* **Recursion Loop Protection**: Caps resolution depth (`MAX_DEPTH = 16`) and total steps (`MAX_STEPS = 16`) with cycle detection to abort endless CNAME chains and delegation loops.
+* **Recursion Loop Protection**: Caps resolution depth (`MAX_DEPTH = 16`), resolution steps (`MAX_STEPS = 16`), and redirection hops (`MAX_CNAME_CHAIN = 16`) with cycle detection to abort cyclic CNAME/DNAME loops.
-* **Glue Address Prioritization**: Prioritizes IPv4 addresses for authoritative nameservers, falling back to IPv6 glue only when IPv4 glue is unavailable.
 * **Parent-Zone Aware DS Lookup**: `DS` queries are dispatched to the *parent* nameservers, not the child's, matching the DNSSEC chain-of-trust delegation model (RFC 4035 §5.2).

 ### Cryptographic DNSSEC Engine (Classical & Post-Quantum)
-* **Full Trust Chain Validation**: Walks the chain of trust from hardcoded root anchors down through DS and DNSKEY records to validate RRSIGs.
+* **Full Trust Chain Validation**: Walks the chain of trust top-down from hardcoded root anchors down through DS and DNSKEY records to authenticate RRSIGs.
 * **Current Root Anchors**: Built-in verification for root KSK-2017 (Key Tag `20326`) and root KSK-2024 (Key Tag `38696`).
 * **Triple-Backend Verification Architecture**:
-  * **Optimized Classical Engine (`ring`)**: Hardware-accelerated verification for RSA (`RSASHA256`, `RSASHA512`, 2048–8192 bits), ECDSA (`ECDSAP256SHA256`, `ECDSAP384SHA384`), and Ed25519 (`ED25519`).
+  * **Optimized Classical Engine (`ring`)**: Hardware-accelerated verification for RSA (`RSASHA256`, `RSASHA512`, strictly bounded to 2048–8192 bits), ECDSA (`ECDSAP256SHA256`, `ECDSAP384SHA384`), and Ed25519 (`ED25519`).
   * **Post-Quantum Engine (`ml-dsa` / RustCrypto)**: Full FIPS 204 verification for ML-DSA-44 (`Algorithm 18`), bypassing `hickory-proto`'s `PublicKey` abstraction which does not implement Algorithm 18.
   * **Native Protocol Fallback (`hickory-proto`)**: Delegation to Hickory's cryptographic verifier for any remaining algorithm suites.
 * **Post-Quantum Cryptography (ML-DSA-44 / Algorithm 18)**: Full cryptographic validation of ML-DSA-44 lattice signatures per **NIST FIPS 204** and **draft-ietf-dnsop-ml-dsa-dnssec**.
 Zones signed exclusively with Algorithm 18 validate with `AD=1`; forged, expired, or missing signatures are rejected with `SERVFAIL`.
-This places the resolver alongside Cloudflare 1.1.1.1 and a small number of Knot/Unbound builds that validate post-quantum DNSSEC in production.
-* **Authenticated Denial of Existence (NSEC / NSEC3)**: Negative responses (NXDOMAIN and NODATA) are only accepted after validating the denial-of-existence proof carried in the authority section.
-For a signed zone, a missing or malformed NSEC/NSEC3 proof is `Bogus` → `SERVFAIL`, not silently downgraded to `Insecure`.
-This closes the classic "forged NXDOMAIN with `AD=1`" cache-poisoning vector (same class as CVE-2010-0097).
-* **NSEC/NSEC3 Signature Verification**: Every NSEC and NSEC3 RRset in a negative response must carry an RRSIG that verifies against the zone's trust-anchored DNSKEY set before the proof is considered valid.
-The mere presence of an NSEC/NSEC3 record is not treated as authentication.
-* **Closest-Encloser Proof (RFC 5155 §8)**: For NSEC3 NXDOMAIN, the resolver derives the closest encloser, computes the next-closer name, and confirms that the received NSEC3 records cover both `H(next-closer)` and `H(*.closest-encloser)`.
-The closest-encloser walk is bounded to 16 steps to prevent unbounded hashing.
+* **Authenticated Denial of DS Nonexistence (Anti-Downgrade)**: If a parent zone returns DS NODATA or NXDOMAIN, the resolver **does not** assume the child is unsigned.
+It cryptographically authenticates the parent's NSEC or NSEC3 denial-of-existence proof using the parent's DNSKEYs.
+Only an authenticated denial permits a transition to `InsecureUnsigned`; missing, forged, or unauthenticated DS denial proofs are declared `Bogus` → `SERVFAIL`.
+This defeats on-path DS-stripping downgrade attacks.
+* **Global Cryptographic Work Budget (KeyTrap / CVE-2023-50387)**: Operates a thread-safe, unified `ValidationBudget` (`GLOBAL_MAX_SIG_CHECKS = 24`) shared globally across positive validations, negative proofs, DS verifications, and DNSKEY self-signatures, preventing CPU-exhaustion DoS from complex key/signature combinatorial attacks.
+* **Centralized Signature Time Validation**: Enforces inception and expiration boundaries (`now >= inc && now <= exp`) centrally within `verify_rrsig()`.
+All validation callers (answer RRsets, NSEC/NSEC3 records, parent DS records, DNSKEY sets) uniformly enforce time boundaries, eliminating negative-proof replay and stale key vulnerabilities.
+* **Rollover Availability & Signer Isolation**: In `validate_rrset()`, an expired or unauthorized signature does not cause an immediate `Bogus` failure.
+The validator evaluates all candidate signatures and only fails closed if zero authorized, time-valid signatures verify against a trusted anchor.
+* **Algorithm Parity Enforcement**: Rejects signatures where the RRSIG algorithm does not strictly match the corresponding DNSKEY algorithm (`rrsig.algorithm() == dnskey.algorithm()`).
+* **RFC 6672 DNAME Redirection Validation**: Supports `DNAME` (Type 39) validation.
+Cryptographically verifies the DNAME RRset and any accompanying synthesized CNAME RRset across multi-hop redirection chains with loop and depth limit enforcement.
+* **Decomposed NSEC Proof Architecture (RFC 4035 §5.4)**: Decoupled into four distinct proof models:
+  * **Direct NODATA**: Verifies matching owner, ensures `qtype` and `CNAME` bits are absent, and ensures `SOA` is absent for DS queries.
+  * **Wildcard NODATA**: Confirms the wildcard `*.<closest>` exists, verifies requested types are absent from its bitmap, and proves the exact QNAME is covered.
+  * **Direct NXDOMAIN**: Verifies QNAME nonexistence and proves the wildcard `*.<closest>` does not exist.
+  * **Wildcard Expansion**: Proves no closer name exists that would have shadowed the wildcard.
+* **Decomposed NSEC3 Proof Architecture (RFC 5155 §8)**:
+  * **Closest Provable Encloser Walk**: Dedicated ancestor hashing walk (`find_nsec3_closest_provable_encloser`) distinct from standard NSEC walks.
+  * **NSEC3 Parameter Consistency**: Enforces identical hash algorithms, iteration counts, and salts across all NSEC3 records participating in a proof.
+  * **NSEC3 Opt-Out Handling (RFC 5155 §8.4)**: Evaluates the Opt-Out bit (`flags & 0x01 != 0`).
+Opt-Out NSEC3 records covering a next-closer name establish an insecure delegation (`InsecureUnsigned`) for DS queries, but are rejected if used to claim authenticated nonexistence (`Secure`) for records within a signed zone.
+  * **Hash Length Enforcement**: Validates that decoded base32hex SHA-1 owner hashes are strictly 20 bytes.
-* **RFC 9276 NSEC3 Iteration Cap**: NSEC3 records advertising more than 150 hash iterations are rejected as `Insecure` rather than hashed, preventing an attacker-controlled signed zone from forcing expensive SHA-1 iteration work on every query.
+* **RFC 9276 NSEC3 Iteration Cap**: NSEC3 records advertising more than 150 hash iterations are rejected as `InsecureUnknown` rather than hashed.
-* **Wildcard Denial Proof**: NSEC and NSEC3 negative responses must prove not only that the QNAME does not exist, but that no wildcard `*.<closest-encloser>` matches.
-Both proofs are required; a response supplying only one is `Bogus`.
-* **RFC 4035 §5.3.4 Wildcard Synthesis**: Accurately detects and synthesizes wildcard labels before signature verification.
+* **RFC 4035 §5.3.4 Wildcard Synthesis**: Accurately detects and synthesizes wildcard labels before canonical digest verification.
 * **RFC 4034 §6.3 Canonical Sorting**: Reorders RRset members strictly by canonical RDATA octets prior to digest verification.
-* **KeyTrap Mitigation (CVE-2023-50387)**: Enforces `MAX_SIG_CHECKS = 8` to protect against CPU exhaustion attacks from maliciously constructed DNSKEY sets.
 * **Authentic Data (AD) Flag**: Injects `AD=1` into responses when all records are cryptographically verified against the chain of trust.
-* **Active Tamper Blocking**: Rejects bogus, expired, forged, or unauthenticated records on signed zones with `SERVFAIL` (100% pass rate across all four algorithm suites and all four signature states on [dnscheck.tools](https://dnscheck.tools/)).
 * **Root Anchor Desync Fail-Open**: If the root anchor fails validation (e.g. an uncoordinated KSK rollover), the resolver fails open to Insecure rather than terminating resolution for the entire internet.

-**Note on NSEC3 implementation.** The NSEC3 hash-ring comparison and closest-encloser proof logic are implemented in-house rather than delegated to `hickory-proto`'s validator, specifically to avoid inheriting the class of bug tracked in `hickory-proto` advisory GHSA-588m-chg6-8jqj (*"Inverted NSEC3 comparison allows forgery of proofs of nonexistence"*, affecting `0.25.0 ..
-0.26.0-alpha.1`).
-The advisory describes an inverted wrap-around comparison in `find_covering_record()` that allows an attacker to forge negative proofs from a legitimate NSEC3 + RRSIG.
-Our validator does not call that code path; it computes the SHA-1 hash ring ordering directly.

-**Note on ML-DSA-44 implementation.** `hickory-proto`'s `PublicKey` trait only constructs key objects for RSA, ECDSA, and Ed25519; for `Algorithm::Unknown(18)` it returns an error before the raw key bytes are ever exposed.
-The `verify_mldsa44` path in `src/dnssec.rs` therefore bypasses `PublicKey` entirely and hands the raw 1,312-byte verifying key and 2,420-byte signature directly to the RustCrypto `ml-dsa` crate.
-See the [RustCrypto `ml-dsa` crate](https://github.com/RustCrypto/signatures/tree/master/ml-dsa) for the reference implementation.

 ### Resolver Hardening & Security
 * **SSRF & Reflection Immunity**: Rejects any candidate upstream nameserver IP (from glue or resolved NS records) pointing to: